cagi23/coding-challenges-paltform/review_scorecard.md

 6-8 - The implementation takes into consideration all requirements, but there are some areas where one or more requirements are not fully addressed and necessary features are missing.
 9 - The implementation fully addresses all requirements.
 All functionality can be used without any issues.
 80.0
-close Question 1.1.2 Have all minor specification requirements been met?
+ Question 1.1.2 Have all minor specification requirements been met?
 Each challenge comes with its own set of minor requirements.
 When these requirements remain unfulfilled, the submission can still be used but cause minor inconveniences to the end user and affect the user experience

 Scale: